1949 |

 "New Popular Records," St. Louis

-12" release for collectors, but such one does not seem to have been realized.
+released later.
+The 12” record release does not seem to have been realized.
 "Advance Record Releases: Hot Jazz," Billboard,

 March 5, 1949, 35.
 "Record Reviews: Hot Jazz," Billboard,